TOAST-DOCS/Gamebase/en/ios-etc.md

 #### Device Country Code

-* OS 로부터 전달받은 단말기 지역 설정을 추가적인 체크 없이 그대로 리턴합니다.
+* Returns the device region setting received from the OS as it is without any further verification.
-* 단말기 국가코드는 '설정 > 일반 > 언어 및 지역 > 지역' 설정에 따라 OS가 결정합니다.
+* The country code of the device is automatically determined by the OS according to the **Setting> General > Language and Region > Region** settings.
-* iOS 에서 제공하는 NSLocaleCountryCode 를 사용하여 획득한 값을 리턴합니다.
+* Returns the value obtained using NSLocaleCountryCode provided by iOS.

 **API**